Icyrockton/MegaVul/README.md

 ### Citation

-If you use Vul4C for your research, please cite our paper:
+If you use MegaVul for your research, please cite our MSR(2024) paper:

 ```
 @InProceedings{